-NEWS: Steven's song "FOOD ON THE TABLE" was the #3 most played song on nationwide folk dj radio stations for the Novmeber 2015 and his band "The Swamp Brothers" album "The Tennessee Sessions" has risen to #10 on the charts (December 2015).
+Steven's song "FOOD ON THE TABLE" was the #3 most played song on nationwide folk dj radio stations for the Novmeber 2015 and his band "The Swamp Brothers" album "The Tennessee Sessions" rose to #10 on the charts (December 2015) and was nominated in 2016 for the first round of Grammy Awards (folk album of the year).
+Although Stevens band did not make it to the second round (the official grammy nomination), they were very honored to have been nominated by the Acadmy for the first round!
+Hear the album here at WWW.SWAMPBROTHERSMUSIC.COM

 "Carl Sandburg said he heard America Singing when he listened to The Weavers.
 If he were still around, he'd be saying that about Steven Bacon.
 Steven's songs are rooted in the American folk tradition, but they speak with a compelling contemporary voice--so carefully crafted they are, so gently urgent and insistent with their freshly painted images of wounded America, of loneliness, love, hope and desire.
 When you hear Steven sing and play, you have to pay attention.
 And with each listening, it only gets better." --John Perrault, New Hampshire Poet Laureate and Author